 All things fabulous indeed.
 I need to head South to New Orleans.
 Or maybe Florida this winter, lol.

 An artist site should have posts of art, and special images, antiques, or lovely furnishings for the world to enjoy.

 Odd, old, or ugly, art is subjective, yet art is art.
 For instance, I purchased several paintings from a lady named Loralee, a portrait of myself and my husband, and another portrait of a lady I call “blueberry brain”, reminding me much of myself.
 They’re awesome, and very different.
 I will post the photographs soon, of some of the art I myself enjoy.

-Post your artwork online, right here on our New Orleans Art site, and remember…Louisiana is more than just New Orleans.
+sell structured settlement annuity, right here on our New Orleans Art site, and remember…Louisiana is more than just New Orleans.

 When I first moved here from St. Louis, Mo. there was a sure “good-feeling”, as the Southern hospitality of everyone, everywhere, in Louisiana was obvious.
 It’s a nice place to live, tropical weather year-round, and very comforting to be away from the hustle and bustle of a larger metropolitan area.

 Do I fit in, I suppose I do.
 The people are friendly and not overly friendly (if you know what I mean?).
 The neighbors are warm and inviting, but keep to their own, yet you feel comfortable knowing there seems to be good people all around you.

 I love to travel.
 Who knows where I’ll end up next.
 I always wanted a Condo on the beachs of Key West.
 Now that would be a dream come true.
 Until then, I’m chillin’ in Carencro, Louisiana.